For Ukrainians, this year, ‘Russia put independence in our hearts’

 - Deep Read ( 6 Min. )

-Before the war’s beginning six months ago and his hometown’s defiant thwarting of a Russian offensive in March, Mykolaiv resident Olekseii Bezverkhnyi says he gave independence little thought, “like something that just fell to us out of the sky.”
+Before the war’s beginning six months ago and his hometown’s defiant thwarting of a Russian offensive in March, Mykolaiv resident Olekseii Bezverkhnyii says he gave independence little thought, “like something that just fell to us out of the sky.”

 Not this year.
 “Independence is freedom,” he says, the day before Ukraine’s national day.
 “We feel it now.
 It’s something we won’t give up.”